-- 1. In the Start menu, point to Administrative Tools, and then click Active Directory Users and Computers (in Windows Server 2003) or Group Policy Management (in Windows Server 2008). - 2.
+- 1. In the Start menu, point to Administrative Tools, and then click Active Directory Users and Computers (in Windows Server 2003) or Group Policy Management (in Windows Server 2008, Windows Server 2012, and Windows Server 2016). - 2.
 In Windows Server 2003: - Right-click the name of the domain or organizational unit, and then click Properties.
 In the dialog box, click the Group Policy tab, and then click New.

-In Windows Server 2008:
+In Windows Server 2008, Windows Server 2012, and Windows Server 2016:

 - Right-click the name of the domain or organizational unit, and then click Create a GPO in this domain, and Link it here. - 3.
 Name the new Group Policy object Acronis Agent - 4.
 Similarly, create another Group Policy object and name it Acronis Core - 5.
-Make sure that the Acronis Agent object is higher in the list than the Acronis Core object.
+Ensure that the Acronis Agent object is higher in the list than the Acronis Core object.